At the Operation Reinhard death camps, could human remains burn on their own once the mass cremation process began?

 Holocaust deniers claim:

-The remains of the murdered Jews would not have burned “like wood” like the eyewitnesses testified.
+The remains of murdered Jews would not have burned “like wood,” as eyewitnesses testified.
+Thus, the murders and mass cremations at Treblinka, Sobibor, and Belzec could not have taken place.

 The facts are:

-The evidence shows that remains, either fresh or decomposed, would have burned “on their own” when the grills and pits were properly built and provided with enough fuel.
+Evidence shows that remains, whether recent or decomposed, would certainly have burned “on their own” when the grills and pits were provided with enough fuel.

 Yankiel Wiernik, a survivor of Treblinka who saw the cremation process, wrote that the “. . . bodies of women burned more easily than those of men.
 Accordingly, the bodies of women were used for kindling the fire.”
-The self-named “Denierbud,” an American Holocaust denier and video maker, cites this passage in Wiernik’s memoirs and asserts that Wiernik was saying that the bodies of women burned on their own “like wood.”
-Denierbud claims that this was impossible and cites the result of his own experiment with a single leg of lamb over a beach bonfire.
+The self-named “Denierbud,” an American Holocaust denier and YouTube video maker, cites this passage in Wiernik’s memoirs to assert something different than what Wiernik actually said.
+Denierbud claims that Wiernik said that the bodies of women burned on their own “like wood.”
+Denierbud then claims that this was impossible.
+How does he know?
+He cites the results of his own experiment cremating a single leg of lamb over a beach bonfire.

-The Germans were faced with disposal of two different types of remains.
+The Nazis were faced with disposal of two different types of remains.
 The first type was the bodies of people who had just been murdered.
-These bodies still contained fat which contributed fuel to the cremation process.
+These bodies still contained fat, which contributed fuel to the cremation process.

-The second type was the bodies from the mass graves that had been buried for at least one month and had lost most of their soft tissues and bodily fluids (about 60 percent of the body is water).
-They were dried skin and bones which once ignited burned like coal and created a very hot fire.
-In addition, the decomposition process produces methane and butyric acid which are highly flammable, which aids in the cremation process.
+The second type was the bodies from the mass graves that had been buried for at least one month.
+Most of these bodies did not have their soft tissues and bodily fluids any more (about 60 percent of the body is water).
+They were dried skin and bones, which, once ignited, burned like coal and created a very hot fire.
+In addition, the decomposition process produces methane and butyric acid, which are highly flammable, aiding in the cremation process.

-It seems then that in reality both types of bodies burned equally well for different reasons.
+It seems then that both types of bodies burned equally well for different reasons.

 By Walter Hollnagel (Eisenbahnstiftung Joachim Schmidt) [CC SA 1.0 (http://creativecommons.org/licenses/sa/1.0/)], via Wikimedia Commons

-The evidence shows that both types of remains (fresh or decomposed) do burn “on their own” when the grills and pits were properly built and provided with enough fuel.
-In fact, if you look closely at Denierbud’s little fire you will see that the leg of lamb did ignite briefly and burn “on its own” just as the Holocaust deniers claim cannot have happened.
+The evidence shows that both types of remains (fresh or decomposed) do burn “on their own” when the grills and pits were provided with enough fuel.
+In fact, Denierbud’s own experiment proved this.
+The leg of lamb he cremates did ignite briefly and burn “on its own.”
+Holocaust deniers like Denierbud have alternative motives that lead them to misinterpret their experiences and their data when it does not fit their already predetermined conclusions.

 For more information on this process see “Carlo Mattogno on Belzec Archaeological Research,Part 4.2 Wood Requirements” at http://holocaustcontroversies.blogspot.com/2009/07/belzec-mass-graves-and-archaeology-my.html.